jonatanvicente/javaTips_mvn/README.md

 - **RegExp**: Regular Expressions in Java Language.

-- **OneToOne**: This example shows a One-To-One relationship using JPA (see [README.md](OneToOne/README.md)).
-    - This sample contains a microservice, similar to project [SpringBootInitialDemo](https://github.com/IT-Academy-BCN/springBootInitialDemo).
-    - The code shows how to set up and implement a relationship One-2-One.
-Uses a in-memory database H2, as you can see at application.properties.
-    - System load when starting files schema.sql and data.sql, in that order, creating a db navigable at http://localhost:8081/h2-console
-    - Pay special attention at the entities: Student and Tuition.
-Show how to map database entities to Java objects.

 - **Optional**:
     - Java 8 introduced the class **Optional**.
     - The purpose of this class is to provide a type-level solution for representing optional values instead of null references, avoid